Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means staying focused or being alert, often in a challenging or fast-paced situation.
-The phrase doesn’t literally refer to watching a ball but figuratively conveys the idea of maintaining focus on what’s important.
+The idiom doesn’t literally refer to watching a ball but figuratively conveys the idea of maintaining focus on what’s important.

 Origin: